sylvanc/pony-lecture/slides.md

 ----

-What are the causes now?
+What are the _causes_ in the Heisen-Alice problem?

-* <!-- .element: class="fragment"--> Arriving is a cause of of departing.
+* <!-- .element: class="fragment"--> Arriving is a cause of departing.
 * <!-- .element: class="fragment"--> Arriving is a cause of arrival notifications.
 * <!-- .element: class="fragment"--> Departing is a cause of departure notifications.
 * <!-- .element: class="fragment"--> Since causality is transitive, arriving is a cause of departure notifications.
-* <!-- .element: class="fragment"--> But arrival notifications are not a cause of departure notifications!
+* <!-- .element: class="fragment"--> But arrival _notifications_ are not a cause of departure notifications!

 ----